Role-Based Access Control

 Permission inheritance

-- The user who created the
+- Users who create the

 Permission composition